UNC Global Radiology, a RAD-AID Chapter

 Creating a global radiology community through education, collaboration, and innovation

-To this end, UNC Global Radiology, a RAD-AID Chapter, was founded in 2012 by the UNC School of Medicine’s Division of Radiologic Science and the Department of Radiology.
-Our goal is to promote infrastructure development to strengthen local economies and supply chain; thereby, fostering a sustainable environment for clinical education initiatives.
+UNC Global Radiology, a RAD-AID Chapter, was founded in 2012 by the UNC School of Medicine’s Division of Radiologic Science and the Department of Radiology.
+Our methodology focuses on building human capacity to reduce health access disparities and emphasizes supporting local economies, which fosters a sustainable environment for clinical education.

 UNC Global Radiology, a RAD-AID Chapter, Faculty Advisors

 - Melissa Culp, MEd, RT(R)(MR) is the Director of UNC Global Radiology and a Clinical Associate Professor of Radiology.
 Additionally, she is the Vice President and Chief Operating Officer of RAD-AID International.